fintechees/Fintechee-Plugin-for-Oanda-V20/README.md

 1. npm i @oanda/v20
 2. npm i -g browserify
+3. copy the "lib" folder to @oanda
-3. browserify oanda_v20_simplified.js -o oanda_wrapper.js
+4. browserify oanda_v20_simplified.js -o oanda_wrapper.js
-4. import the generated JS into any WEB page that you want to engage with Oanda RESTful API, just like
+5. import the generated JS into any WEB page that you want to engage with Oanda RESTful API, just like
 <script src="oanda_wrapper.js"></script>

 We have made a loader to integrate with it as an example: